msgpo/CK-s-Firewall-killswitch/Readme.md

 [![Discord](https://discordapp.com/api/guilds/418256415874875402/widget.png)](https://discord.me/CHEF-KOCH)

-# Why is a VPN kill switch is required?
+# Why is a VPN kill switch required?

 A kill switch ensures that no traffic or IP leakage can happen which might exposes you.
 With the Windows integrated firewall you can eliminate accidental leakage.